HL7/fhir-subscription-backport-ig/input/pagecontent/components.md

 ### Subscription Notifications

 In FHIR R5, a new type of `Bundle` has been introduced, which uses the new `SubscriptionStatus` resource to convey status information in notifications.
-For FHIR R4, notifications are instead based on a [history Bundle](http://hl7.org/fhir/bundle.html#history), and a [SubscriptionStatus](http://hl7.org/fhir/subscriptionstatus.html) resource is used to convey related meta-information (e.g., which subscription the notification is for).
+Support for earlier FHIR versions has been designed to offer similar functionality and serialized data.

+In both FHIR R4 and R4B, notifications are based on a [history Bundle](http://hl7.org/fhir/bundle.html#history).
+The first entry always contains `SubscriptionStatus` information, encoded as either a [Parameters](http://hl7.org/fhir/R4/parameters.html) resource using the [Backport SubscriptionStatus Profile](StructureDefinition-backport-subscription-status-r4.html) in FHIR R4 or a [SubscriptionStatus](http://hl7.org/fhir/subscriptionstatus.html) resource in FHIR R4B.

 Note that since notifications use `history` type Bundles, all notifications need to comply with the requirements for that bundle type.
 Specifically, there are two invariants on Bundle (`bdl-3` and `bdl-4`) that require a `Bundle.entry.request` element for *every* `Bundle.entry`.
 * For the status resource (`entry[0]`), the request SHALL be filled out to match a request to the `$status` operation.
 * For additional entries, the request SHOULD be filled out in a way that makes sense given the subscription (e.g., a `POST` or `PUT` operation on the resource, etc.).
 However, a server MAY choose to simply include a `GET` to the relevant resource instead.

+Detailed information about notifications, including the differences between FHIR R4 and R4B, can be found on the [Notifications](notifications.html) page.

 #### Scoping Responsibilities